mostafa-abokhadra/backEndRef/nodeJs/2-moreModules.md

 ```

 ### Mdoule Caching
-- when you require a moudle it get cached, so when you try to import again it's gonna use the previously import it module not the new one
+- when you require a moudle it get cached in require.cache, so when you try to import it again it's gonna use the previously imported module not the new one
 ```js
 // file1.js
 module.exports = new SuperHero("Batman");